gabrielecanepa/middleman-webpack/README.md

 The repository comes configured with [**Yarn**](https://yarnpkg.com), [**webpack**](https://webpack.js.org) and the following loaders:

 -   [Babel](https://babeljs.io) for JavaScript
--   [style-loader](https://github.com/webpack-contrib/style-loader), [css-loader](https://github.com/webpack-contrib/css-loader), [postcss-loader](https://github.com/postcss/postcss-loader) and [sass-loader](https://github.com/webpack-contrib/sass-loader) for CSS and SCSS
+-   [style-loader](https://github.com/webpack-contrib/style-loader), [css-loader](https://github.com/webpack-contrib/css-loader), and [sass-loader](https://github.com/webpack-contrib/sass-loader) for CSS and SCSS

-webpack has been integrated thanks to the in-built external pipeline extension (find its configuration in `config.rb`), that allows Middleman to run multiple subprocesses.
+webpack has been integrated thanks to the in-built external pipeline extension (find the configuration in `config.rb`), that allows Middleman to run multiple subprocesses.

 Every time a server is run (in development or production), also the relative Yarn command gets executed (`yarn run start` or `yarn run build`), which runs, in turn, the right webpack process.